cbiddle3/skyRunner/README.md

    D-- Yes --> G
 ```

 This shows how the user actions and game logic will fundamentally interact.
+The user clicks start on the title page and then the game continues until the user dies.
+The game updates with randomized buildings and gap distances between buildings.